Current Topics in Bioenergetics

 Description

-Current Topics in Bioenergetics, Volume 6 provides information pertinent to the phenomenon of energy transduction.
-This book covers a wide variety of topics, including photosynthesis, muscle contraction, transport across membranes, and oxidative phosphorylation.
+Current Topics in Bioenergetics, Volume 11 provides information pertinent to the ATP utilizing or synthesizing parts of the major bioenergetics reactions of cells.
+This book discusses the individual proteins comprising each of the energy-transducing ATPases and their organization into a functional structure.

-Organized into six chapters, this volume begins with an overview of the solute transport functions of membrane vesicles from kidney and intestine.
-This text then examines the specialized calcium transport system of mitochondria from both mechanistic and biological viewpoints.
-Other chapters consider the energy-transducing mechanisms in bacteria and chromoplast from the standpoint of mechanism.
-This book discusses as well ionophores and channel formers as powerful tools in the study of membrane function.
-The final chapter deals with the metabolic link between fundamental cell physiological events, such as hormonal perturbation of metabolism and cell development, on the one hand, and an altered ability of mitochondria to transport Ca2+, on the other.
+Organized into six chapters, this volume begins with an overview of the role of ATPases in the production and utilization of the H+ gradient from a genetic and biochemical viewpoint.
+This text then examines the ATPase associated with bacterial membranes, which is known to have an analogous function and a similar structure to that found in membranes of chloroplasts and mitochondria.
+Other chapters consider the composition and the biogenesis of chromaffin granules.
+This book discusses as well the models for the mode of action of peptide molecules.
+The final chapter deals with the various forms of energy transduction.

 Table of Contents